jaon1234/EnglishWork_MedicalQA/README.md

-# this is the final presentation of our english presentation
+# this is the final presentation of our english

 it is a madical Q&A system based on konwledge